The chocolate boom

 Andrew Dryer

 If the shoe fits, eat it.
-CocoVaa’s dark chocolate high heel is filled with salted caramels.
+CocoVaa’s dark chocolate high heel.

 Style and substance